stefanatanassov/phpinfrastructure/README.md

    Visit <http://localhost:8000> in your browser.

+### Quick Start Script

+Instead of performing the above steps manually, execute `./start.sh` from the project root.
+The script builds the containers, installs the Symfony skeleton if it does not exist, and then starts the services in the background.

 ## Database Configuration

 The `db` service uses MySQL 8 and exposes port `3306`.
 Default credentials are